0cjs/clash-play/Meets.md

 - Add `module Hello where` to `src/Hello.hs` and now `:verilog` works in clashi.
 Generates files under `verilog/` in the CWD.

+2022-01-25/26 (t/w) cjs,sjn
+- `tmate show-options -s | grep esc` to see that default esc timeout is 500 (in milliseconds); `tmate set-option -g escape-time 0` to remove the delay. cjs is documenting more of the messy tmate interface in sedoc later.

 ### Future Work

-- Fix tmate issues with `Esc` timeout and, if we can find it, `C-p`
+- Fix tmate issues with `C-p` being held until next char is sent
 - Work thorugh details of `src/Button1.hs`, including `makeTopEntity` declaration.
 (Examine generated files under `.stack-work/`?)
 - Work through §2.1 example in `src/Active.hs` (and use better names?)